basaile92/bdyment-portfolio-back/README.md

 <h1>Basile Dyment's portfolio back-end index</h1>

 <h2>Description</h2>
-<p>This React index is the back part of Basile Dyment's portfolio.</p>
+<p>This Apollo serverless app is the back part of Basile Dyment's portfolio.</p>

 <h2>Command</h2>
 <p><code>help</code>: show the available usages and the description of all commands sorted alphabetically by command and by parameter.</p>